 Despite recent advances in obstetrics, the problem of NBPP caused by stretch injury to the BP complex continues to be a global health burden, with an incidence of 1.5 cases per 1,000 live births1,2.
 Associated risk factors can be maternal (i.e., excessive weight, maternal diabetes, uterine abnormalities, history of BP paralysis), fetal (i.e., fetal macrosomia), or birth-related (i.e., shoulder dystocia, prolonged labor, assisted delivery with forceps or vacuum extractors, breech presentation3).
 While these complications are unavoidable in certain circumstances, prevention and treatment of NBPP warrants an understanding of the biomechanical and physiological responses of the neonatal BP when subjected to stretch.

-Reported biomechanical studies on the BP have used adult animals and human cadaveric tissue and show significant discrepancies4-15.
-Clinical relevancy of biomechanical properties of the complex BP tissue warrants a neonatal animal model as well as an in vivo biomechanical testing approach.
-Furthermore, limitations with studying BP stretch injury in complicated real-world delivery scenarios increases the reliance on computer models that provide method that allows investigation of the effects of various delivery complications and techniques.
-The key to clinical relevance of these models is their biofidelity (human-like response).
-Available computational models by Gonik et al.16 and Grimm et al.17 rely on rabbit and rat nerve tissue but not neonatal BP tissue.
+Reported biomechanical studies on the BP have used adult animals and human cadaveric tissue and shown significant discrepancies4-15 in the reported data.
+Clinical relevancy of biomechanical properties of the complex BP tissue warrants a neonatal animal model, as well as an in vivo biomechanical testing approach.
+Furthermore, limitations with studying BP stretch injury in complicated real-world delivery scenarios increase the reliance on computer models.
+These models provide a method to investigation of the effects of various delivery complications and techniques on the neonatal BP.
+The key to clinical relevance of these models and their responses is their biofidelity (human-like response).
+Available computational models by Gonik et al.16 and Grimm et al.17 rely on the biomechanical properties of the rabbit and rat nerve tissue since no data is available on the neonatal BP tissue.
 Performing in vivo biomechanical testing in a clinically relevant neonatal animal model can fill the critical gap of unavailable neonatal BP data.

-The current study describes an in vivo mechanical testing device and procedure to conduct biomechanical testing in 3–5 day-old male Yorkshire neonatal piglets.
-The device consists of a clamp, actuator, load cell, and camera system that apply and monitor in vivo strains and loads during failure.
-The camera system also allows monitoring of the failure location during rupture.
+The current study describes a mechanical testing device and procedures to conduct an in vivo biomechanical testing in 3–5-day-old male Yorkshire neonatal piglets.
+The device consists of a clamp, actuator, load cell, and camera system that applies and monitors in vivo strains and loads on the neonatal BP tissue until failure occurs.
+The camera system also allows monitoring of the failure location/s during rupture.
 Overall, the system allows for detailed biomechanical characterization of the neonatal BP when subjected to stretch, thereby providing the BP’s threshold strains and stresses for mechanical failure in vivo.
-The data obtained can further improve human-like behavior (biofidelity) of the existing computational models that are designed to investigate the effects of exogenous and endogenous forces on BP stretch in delivery scenarios associated with NBPP.
+The data obtained can further improve human-like behavior (biofidelity) of the existing computational models that are designed to investigate the effects of exogenous and endogenous forces on BP stretch in delivery scenarios that are commonly associated with NBPP.

 PROTOCOL: